SichangHe/sichanghe.github.io/src/notes/research/c2pa/peripheral_literature.md

         - lie?
             blockchain reference does not imply same level of trust as certificate
+        - 👎 can verify by default, but [cannot verify if using certificate trust list](camera_apps.html#verify)
         - mention joining C2PA working group to integrate blockchain
 - [Three pillars of provenance that make up durable Content Credentials](https://contentauthenticity.org/blog/three-pillars-of-provenance)